About This Chapter

 42. What is a No Contact Order? - Definition, Examples & Rules

 At times situations arise in which individuals become vulnerable and need legal protection from other individuals.
 This lesson will look at no contact orders, when they are warranted, and provide examples of situations in which they can be requested.

 43. No Contact Order vs. Restraining Order

-This lesson will provide information on how a no contract order differs from a restraining order.
-Similarities will also be provided in order to compliment the differences.
-Examples on the different orders will also be covered in this lesson.
+This lesson provides information on how a no contract order differs from a restraining order.
+Similarities are provided in order to compliment the differences.
+Examples on the different orders are also covered in this lesson.

 44. No Contact Order: Violation & Consequences